camargo-advanced/blasteroids/README.md

 # blasteroids
-Classic asteroid game written in pure c with the allegro library.
+Classic asteroid game written in pure C with the allegro library.
 Marcelo Camargo, 2018.

 To compile and run on Ubuntu 20.04: